 — Football in Berkshire🏡 (@fiberkshire) May 11, 2019

-Even after he retired from Professional football, he didn’t hang his boots.
+Even after he retired from professional football, he didn’t hang his boots.
 He still plays Sunday League Football in Berkshire and the defenders still can’t stop him from scoring.
-He still thinks from the point of view as a player rather than an authoritative person and hence he resonates really well with the players.
+He still thinks from the point of view of a player rather than an authoritative person and hence he resonates really well with the players.

 His biggest strength as a manager is not his tactics or his managerial skills, it is his ability to communicate efficiently.
 He has the power to motivate his players and spreads a positive vibe throughout the camp.